 The Day Tony Dumas Failed To Make 1 Dunk In the 1995 NBA Dunk Contest

-In Tony’s defense (no pun intended), Dumas did have bunnies, was nice in the NCAA dunk contest and had some nice dunks during his fun times in Dallas, where he was a fan favorite.
-And if you were a fan during the days of the Three Js in Dallas, then you probably remember Dumas and Popeye Jones doing their best Siskel and Ebert Impersonations.
+In Dumas’ defense (no pun intended), he did have bunnies, was nice in the NCAA dunk contest and had some nice dunks during his fun times in Dallas, where he was a fan favorite.
+And if you were a fan during the days of the Three Js in Dallas, then you probably remember Dumas and Popeye Jones doing their best Siskel and Ebert impersonations.

 Back to the very forgettable 1995 dunk contest, you would have thought a dunk off between former dunk champs JR Rider and Harold Miner would have been epic but it wasn’t and not just because of the silly format and less than enthusiastic performances by Tim Perry, Antonio Harvey and Jamie Watson.